revaturelabs/interviewquestions/InterviewSpecificQuestions/Python/Python_Interview_Ques.md

 ---

-149.Can you explain me What is a closure in Python?
+149. Can you explain the closure in Python?

 ![Medium](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/Medium%20(2).svg)

 <details><summary><b>Show Answer </b></summary>
 <blockquote>

-In python a closure is said to occur when a nested function references a value in its enclosing scope.
+In python, a closure is said to occur when a nested function references a value in its enclosing scope.
 The whole point here is that it remembers the value.

 ```python
 def A(x):